Admitted International Students

 First year students (freshmen) are required to live on campus.
 Transfer students and graduate students are not required to live on campus.

-All new undergraduate students will need to schedule an Advising and Registration session.
+Freshman students will need to schedule an Orientation session.
 At this session, you will meet with an academic advisor to discuss your program and select your courses.
-All advising and registration sessions are virtual but students currently in the United States can choose an in person session.
+Virtual Orientation sessions are available, however, students currently in the United States may choose an in-person session.
 There is no cost for the course registration session.
-If you have questions about course registration, you can contact us at [email protected].
-Don't forget to download the international enrollment information guide.
+If you have questions about Orientation and course registration, contact us at [email protected]

 Graduate students will need to contact their program director to get more information about the program curriculum and course registration process.
-The name of the program director is in your student portal and on your acceptance letter.
+The name of the program director is in your Graduate Applicant Portal and on your acceptance letter.
 If you are unable to find your program director, you can contact us at [email protected].

 International Students Services